CS 314 - Specification 8 - Sets

 Programming Assignment 8: Pair Assignment.
 You may work with one other person on this assignment using the pair programming technique.
 If you work with a partner, you must work with someone in the same section as you.
 You must have the same TA.
 You can complete the assignment on your own if you wish.
 If you use slip days, each partner must have the required number of slip days or the assignment is a 0.

-You and your partner may not acquire from any source (e.g. another student, an internet site, a large language model or generative AI) a partial or complete solution to a problem or project that has been assigned.
+You and your partner may not acquire from any source (e.g. another student, an internet site, a large language model or generative AI or coding assistant such as chatGPT) a partial or complete solution to a problem or project that has been assigned.
 You and your partner may not show other students your solution to an assignment.
 You may not have another person (current student other than your partner, former student, tutor, friend, anyone) “walk you through” how to solve an assignment.
 You may get help from the instructional staff.
 You may discuss general ideas and approaches with other students.
 Review the class policy on collaboration from the syllabus.
 If you took CS314 in a previous semester and worked with a partner on this assignment then, you must now start from scratch on the assignment.
 Likewise, if you took CS314 in a previous semester (regardless of if you worked by yourself or with a partner) and work with a partner this semester, you must start from scratch.

 The purposes of this assignment are: